 This is one of the most underrated beaches along the north coast of Sicily.
 Mazzaforno Beach (AKA Spiaggia di Mazzaforno) features a rugged coastline and the usual mix of lidos and free-access areas.

-Located near Mazzaforno Beach, Spiaggia di Capo Plaia is a more secluded beach, compared with some of the other beaches listed in this guide.
+Located near Mazzaforno Beach, Capo Playa Beach is a more secluded beach, compared with some of the other beaches listed in this guide.
 You won’t find any lidos there.
 Refreshingly, the beach doesn’t get too rammed, even during the peak season.

 Especially for locals, this is often a popular alternative to the busy Cefalù Beach.
 Featuring a long pebble beach, you’ll certainly find fewer people visiting Finale di Pollina.